triadic-cosmos/triadic-cosmos/README.md

 ## 📚 Books

+The Triadic Cosmos Library is a collection of architectural volumes that explore how
+structure, modularity, and explicit mechanisms can replace monolithic black‑box models
+across language, cognition, physics, and artificial intelligence.
+Each book develops one layer of the same overarching framework:
+systems built from small interacting components, governed by deterministic structure,
+recursive processes, and transparent mechanisms rather than scale or statistical opacity.

+Together, these books form a coherent ecosystem:
+a unified architectural lens spanning AGI, language generation, cosmology, toy universes,
+and modular reasoning systems.

+**All volumes in this library are living documents.**
+They are published as early drafts to make the architecture transparent, reproducible,
+and open to iteration.
+Each book evolves alongside the research: chapters may expand,
+structures may refine, and new mechanisms may be introduced as the broader Triadic Cosmos
+framework continues to develop.
+These drafts are intentionally released early so the ecosystem can grow in the open —
+mechanism by mechanism, world by world, book by book.

 ### **1. Dynamic Modular Language Graphs (DMLG)**
 A complete architectural and empirical foundation for a new class of language generators built from deterministic graphs, modular micro‑models, canonical grammar, and explicit context structure.
 This book introduces the Dynamic Modular Language Graph as a fully interpretable alternative to transformer‑based language modelling: a system where language emerges from structure rather than scale.